Marion Kendall: Credible Messengers

 Marion Kendall, Executive Director, LifeWay Network

 Marion Kendall, Executive Director, LifeWay Network, walks us through how her life experiences have shaped the leader she is today.
 Learning, listening, and trusting people who share their stories about human trafficking is one of the first steps in fostering change and healing, Kendall says.
 Kendall believes in the power of empathy and reminds us that one of the greatest indicators of success for organizations like LifeWay Network is seeing the people they serve thrive in their own lives.
+Joining her in the conversation is Ashley Franks, Senior Associate at NFF.

 In this video: